peteqian/A-Star-CPP-Testing/README.md

 1. Ensure you have saved your source code files.
 2. Run the make command in the build directory
 > $ cd ./build && make
-3. For any test data, the program DOES NOT read from build/test directory for any test data AND MUST READ FROM build/
+3. For any test data, the program DOES NOT READ from build/test directory for any TEST DATA AND MUST READ FROM build/
 3. Then run the program
 > ./build/test/SimTests